kubevirt/project-infra/docs/debugging-resources/org-debugging-resources.md

 ## KubeVirt TestGrid

-In contrast to [FlakeFinder], [KubeVirt TestGrid] shows all test results from all prowjobs, including results from broken and unmerged PRs.
+[KubeVirt TestGrid] shows all test results from all prowjobs, including results from broken and unmerged PRs.

 If no PRs get merged but there is a lot of activity, the chances are high that we have more serious issues which block merges completely.
 They should be visible on testgrid.